A stroke and a seizure are both serious and impact your brain activity. The causes and effects they have on your brain health are different, however.

 Symptoms of a stroke

-Unlike a seizure, which may have warning signs that are noticeable hours or even days before the event, a stroke tends to occur pretty suddenly.
+Unlike a seizure, a stroke tends to occur pretty suddenly.
 You may suddenly have a violent headache and other symptoms.
 These symptoms often include:

 - numbness or pain on one side of the body